Geeksltd/Matrix/README.md

 - Examples are rarely there, and can be unnecessarily long.
 You have to read a lot of code to see the actual point.
 - The examples don't show all the different scenarios of using the method.

-# .NET Cheat Sheet
+# .NET API Matrix
-This is a new learning concept.
-Basically a cheat sheet for all commonly used .NET Apis.
-The philosophy behind it is that *what developers are really interested in* when looking through methods in the .NET API is simply **clear examples**.
+This is a new concept for learning APIs.
+The philosophy behind it is that *what developers are really interested in* when looking through methods in the .NET API is **clear examples** of all the **differnt scenarios for using it**.
 That's one's mind often works:

-- What are typical, happy scenarios
+- What are typical, happy scenarios?
-- What happens in edge cases?
+- What happens in edge case A?
-- What happens in cases X, Y, Z...
+- What happens in edge case B?
+- ...

 > This project will provide documentation exactly in that format.
-It's basically a list of tips, and examples for each API element (method, property, etc).
+It's basically a list of scenarios for using each API element (method, property, etc) driven by examples.

 # Visual Studio Integration
 A VS extension (work in progress) will **bring up this content** right **where you need it**.
 It will be integrated with the normal Intellisense in Visual Studio and open a pop-up to show the content right there and then.